ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 #### Get your OVHcloud Managed Private Registry API URL

 In order to add this registry to AI Tools, you will need to retrieve its URL.
-To do this, go to the Managed Private Registry section on the OVHcloud Public Cloud Manager, and in the more options (...) button at the right, click on `Harbor API`:
+To do this, go to the Managed Private Registry section on the OVHcloud Public Cloud Manager, and in the "more options" button (...) at the right, click on `Harbor API`:
 ![image](images/get-private-registry-api-url-1.png){.thumbnail}

-Then, copy the URL of the API Harbor, which is the URL of your private registry:
+Then, copy the URL of the Harbor API, which is the URL of your private registry:
 ![image](images/get-private-registry-api-url-2.png){.thumbnail}

 #### Add the Harbor registry

 To add your registry, you can either use the OVHcloud Control Panel (UI) or the `ovhai` CLI.

-During this step, you will be asked your user's credentials (user id and password).
+During this step, you will be asked your user's credentials (user ID and password).
 You can use the default user (administrator) credentials, which were obtained at the first part of the `Create and configure a new private registry` step, or those of another user if you have created one.

 ##### Using UI